 Nature and the Great Outdoors in and around Ajijic

 Golf is accessible and locally available with several courses nearby.
-There is a 9-hole golf course on the side of a hill which brings a whole new challenge to the game!
+There is a nine hole golf course on the side of a hill which brings a whole new challenge to the game!
 Pickle ball has gained popularity and has such found its way to several local courts.
-Horseback riding is a local way of life.
-However, even if you aren’t planning to ride a horse to the store, you can spend a day exploring the town and lakeside via horseback.
+Horseback riding is a local way of life and you can spend a day exploring the town and lakeside via horseback.

 The towns surrounding the lake have long found the areas water and herbs to have healing properties.
-Within a 15-minute drive, you can access several thermal hot springs.
+Within a fifteen minute drive, you can access several thermal hot springs.
 Experience a Mexican mud bath followed by a natural herb scrub.
-Then, soak in an oatmeal or even red wine bath under the Mexican sun with expansive views of the lake at Termal Cosalá.
-At Monte Coxala Spa, bathe in a series of pools from hottest to coolest that flow down the hillside above Lake Chapala.
+Then, soak in an oatmeal or even red wine bath under the Mexican sun with expansive views of the lake.
+Bathe in a series of pools from hottest to coolest that flow down the hillside above Lake Chapala.
 End your day in an infinity pool with margaritas and guacamole served poolside.

-Our friendly staff at Casa del Sol Inn is eager to share favorite activities from a local perspective and can guide you to restaurants and top tourist attractions.
-We can also provide special private tours, like a trip to the Fortaleza Distillery, founded in 1873.
+Our friendly staff at Casa del Sol Inn is eager to share favorite activities from a local perspective and can guide you to restaurants and top tourist attractions, as well as little-known attractions.
+We can also provide special private tours, like a trip to the Fortaleza Tequila Distillery, founded in 1873 in Tequila.
 Let us help you uncover the unique experiences this region is known for, check availability and join us soon!